Adrian-Ng/Adrian-Ng.github.io/_pages/gallery.md

 Along the way, you'll also visit some places I photographed long ago.
 Like myself, this website is very much a work in progress."
 ---

-{% include figure image_path="/assets/images/headers/yahoofinance.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}
+{% include figure image_path="/assets/images/headers/yahoofinance.jpg" alt="Skaftafellsjökull" caption="We took the S1 hiking route at Skaftafell national park.
+This _relatively_ easy hike took us in close proximity to Skaftafellsjökull.
+We had a picnic and make espresso, which took around 40 minutes." %}